-Cyclosporine and cyclosporine (modified) may cause other side effects.
-Talk to your doctor if you experience unusual problems while taking either medication.
+Cyclosporine injection may cause other side effects.
+Call your doctor if you have any unusual problems while receiving this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( Web Site ) or by phone (1-800-332-1088).